 The shame of the embarrasing fall, being immobile, the collapsing economy of late 2008 that caused our startup to grind to a halt and staying in my teenage room that I left with so much flair threw me into a serious bout of depression.

 I couldn’t sleep at night, and I couldn’t wake up in the morning.
-I could think and I couldn’t feel.
+I couldn’t think and I couldn’t feel.
 I couldn’t focus enough to watch movies or read books.
 I was running out of cash and needed to start looking for a job, but I just couldn’t get started.
 I didn’t answer my phone, even when my business partner or friends called to see how I was.
 I was in the shit.

 I was thinking about this story the other day and wondered what would’ve happened if someone gave me a phone with Wuju running on it back then.
 I would’ve probably taken a look at the list of emotions, clicked on Apathy, saw that “Could you allow yourself to feel the apathy?” question and thrown the fucking phone at the fucking wall because why the hell would I want to do something like that?!!
 And then I would start to cry.